RajdeepBiswas/NYC_Taxi/Notebook/README.md

-The Notebook folder contains the PySpark code written in Azure Synapse Analytics Notebook experience.
+The Notebook folder contains the PySpark code developed using Azure Synapse Analytics Notebook experience.